1. Structure and Stability

 2. Options for training

 Graduate scheme training programmes typically last for around 2 years in length and during that time you’re likely to have the opportunity to work in different departments of the business that relate to your chosen field.
 This is a great opportunity for you to discover what you most enjoy, and what you’re best at, enabling you to choose a more specific career path at the end of your training period.
 You may also benefit from being paired with an experienced one- to-one mentor who can show you the ropes, a truly invaluable experience.
-It is also common for employers to support your professional development and many provide funding for you to study towards a professional qualification (such as CIMA or ACCA).
+It is also common for employers to support your professional development and many provide funding for you to study towards a professional qualification.

 3. Opportunities for Travel

 Larger employers with graduate schemes are likely to have offices in multiple locations.
-This can provide you with the opportunity to gain experience working in different office locations, something which is not usually an option for graduates working at smaller companies.
+This can provide you with the opportunity to gain experience working in different locations, something which is not usually an option for graduates working at smaller companies.
 You may even have the option to relocate abroad or to enjoy regular international travel with the company.

 4. The Reputation

-Often graduates are attracted to a recognisable company and having a familiar name on a CV can help your career in the future.
+Often graduates are attracted to a recognisable company and having a familiar name on your CV can help your career in the future.
 Other employers are likely to assume that you have gained experience in a professional working environment and completed a reputable training programme which can help you when the time is right to move companies.